dotnet/docs-maui/docs/platform-integration/device-media/screenshot.md

 ---
 title: "Screenshot"
-description: "Learn how to use the Screenshot class in the Microsoft.Maui.Media namespace, to capture of the current displayed screen of the app." ms.date: 05/23/2022
+description: "Learn how to use the IScreenshot interface in the Microsoft.Maui.Media namespace, to capture of the current displayed screen of the app." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Media", "ScreenShot"]
 ---

 # Screenshot

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IScreenshot` interface.
 This interfaces lets you take a capture of the current displayed screen of the app.
-The `IScreenshot` interface is exposed through the `Screenshot.Default` property.

-The `Screenshot` and `IScreenshot` types are available in the `Microsoft.Maui.Media` namespace.
+The default implementation of the `IScreenshot` interface is available through the `Screenshot.Default` property.
+Both the `IScreenshot` interface and `Screenshot` class are contained in the `Microsoft.Maui.Media` namespace.

 ## Capture a screenshot